-SECURITIES AND EXCHANGE COMMISSION

-SEC FORM 17-A

-ANNUAL REPORT PURSUANT TO SECTION 17 OF THE SECURITIES REGULATION CODE AND SECTION 141 OF THE CORPORATION CODE
+SECURITIES AND EXCHANGE COMMISSION SEC FORM 20-1S INFORMATION STATEMENT PURSUANT TO SECTION 20 OF THE SECURITIES REGULATION CODE

-AND SECTION 141 OF TH 1.
-For the fiscal year ended 31 December 2010 2.
-SEC Identification Number: AS094-006430 3.
-BIR Tax Identification No.: 003-942-108 4.
-EMPIRE EAST LAND HOLDINGS, INC. Exact name of issuer as specified in its cha rter 5.
-Metro Manila Province, Country or other jurisdiction of inc corporation or organization 6.
-(SEC Use Only) Industry Classification Code 7.
-21/F The World Centre 330 Sen. Gil J. Puyat Avenue Makati City, Philippines 1227 Address of principal office 8.
-(632) 867-8351 to 55 Issuer's telephone number, including area c ode 9.
-Securities registered pursuant to Sections 8 and 12 of the SRC or Sections 4 and 8 of the RSA Title of Each Class Number of Shares of Common Stock Outstanding Common 10,495,236,253 10.
-Are any or all of these securities listed on a Stock Exchange?
-Yes [x] No [ ] Philippine Stock Exchange Common Shares 11.
-Check whether the issuer:
+1. Check the appropriate box: [] Preliminary Information State [X] Definitive Information State 2.
+Name of Registrant as specified in its charter EMPIRE EAST LAND HOLDINGS, INC. 3.
+Metro Manila Province, country or other jurisdiction on of incorporation or organization 4.
+SEC Identification Number AS094- 006430 5.
+BIR Tax Identification Code 003-94 2-108 6.
+21 st Floor The World Centre 330 Sen. Gil J. Puyat Avenue Makati City, Philippines Address of principal office 1227 Postal Code 7.
+Registrant's telephone number, incl uding area code (632) 867-8351 to 59 8 14 June 2011 9:00 a.m.
+Grand Ba Eastwood Richmonde Hotel 17 Orchard Road, Eastwood City Bagumbayan, Quezon City, Philip Date, time and place of the meeting opines 9.
+Approximate date on which the Info 24 May 2011 rmation Statement is first to be sent or given to security holders 10.
+Securities registered pursuant to Se ections 8 and 12 of the Code or Sections 4 and 8 of the RSA Title of Each Class Number of Shares of Common Stock Outstanding Common 10,495,236,253 11.
+Are any or all of registrant's securiti es listed on the Philippine Stock Exchange?
+Yes [X] No [] The shares of common stock of the Company are listed on the Philippine Stock Exchange.